jeffzi/pandas-select/docs/examples.rst

 In vanilla pandas `indexing with hierarchical index <https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html#advanced-indexing-with-hierarchical-index>`_ is challenging as soon as you step out of slicers or exact selection.

-:ref:`label-selectors` are compatible with :py:class:`~pd.MultiIndex` out of the box.
+:ref:`label-selectors` are compatible with :py:class:`~pandas.MultiIndex` out of the box.
 They also have a ``level`` argument to target a specific level in the hierarchy.

 .. ipython:: python